cloudfoundry/summit-hands-on-labs/basel-2018/first-push/README.md

 ### Resiliency

 Behind the scenes, Cloud Foundry is also ensuring your application instances are running.
-To watch this, we will use the Pivotal Web Services console called `Apps Manager`.
+To watch this, we will use a unix utility called `watch` to poll the status of our running app.
+In a terminal window start `watch` with:

 ```
-$ watch -n 1 cf app first-push
+watch -n 1 cf app first-push
 ```

 The application has an endpoint that will programmatically kill the instance answering the request.
-You will access this endpoint in one browser window before quickly switching back to the `Apps Manager` window.
+You will access this endpoint in one browser window before quickly switching back to the terminal window.

 1. Go to your application in a browser.
 Tack on `/kill` to the URL and hit enter.
-1. Switch back to the `Apps Manager` window to see the crash and subsequent recovery.
+1. Switch back to the terminal window to see the crash and subsequent recovery.
 1. You can also continue to access your root application URL (not the `/kill` endpoint) and see that you are routed to the live, running instance.

 ## Learning Objectives Review